elolson93/CSE-5462-Project-2/README.md

 directory.
 Several files will be produced including .pcap, .dat, .tr and .route files.
 The .route and .pcap files can be analyzed to see that the routing tables are being adjusted after the B-C link goes down.

-To see the gnuplot diagram of the sequence numbers received at node D,
+To see the gnuplot diagram of the sequence numbers received at node D, make sure the `proj2-part3-script` file is in the top level directory and, from the top level directory, type `gnuplot proj2-part3-script` after completing the *Compiling* step above.

 ##Part Four: Extending ns-3